 - Entering Kindergarteners (individually administered): the Woodcock-Johnson III test of achievement (English)/Bateria III pruebas de habilidades aprovechamiento (Spanish) and the Wechsler Nonverbal Scale of Ability (English and Spanish)

 - All Students K-12: Cognitive Abilities Test (CogAt) and the Iowa/Logramos Achievement Test

 Students in all grades (or those new to the district) can apply for Vanguard services in the Neighborhood (zoned) school through the Vanguard (G/T) application.
 The application process for identification as G/T involves the following:

-The Advanced Academics Department Website http://www.houstonisd.org//Domain/8034 contains general information about Vanguard (G/T) programs, the application process, the G/T Identification criteria and matrices, applications, and links to related Web sites.
+The Advanced Academics Department Website https://www.houstonisd.org//Domain/8034 contains general information about Vanguard (G/T) programs, the application process, the G/T Identification criteria and matrices, applications, and links to related Web sites.

 The Texas Education Code, section 29.121. requires all schools to provide G/T services for eligible students.
 School districts are charged with establishing their own criteria for identifying G/T students, but must measure giftedness with both qualitative and quantitative measures.

 Identification as G/T is determined by points obtained on various criteria: achievement test, abilities test, grades, teacher recommendation, obstacles, and (in the case of the very young) parent recommendation.
-Points are entered into a G/T Identification Matrix, which can be viewed at http://www.houstonisd.org//Domain/8034.
+Points are entered into a G/T Identification Matrix, which can be viewed at https://www.houstonisd.org//Domain/8034.